Abhaybsingh19w33/Utility-Programs/ReadME.md

 v1 - almost same but no iteration it splits video in count (size of vides / size limit)

-v2 - final it takes only folder path where all the videos are stored, then it splits the all the present video in parts
+old v2 - final it takes only folder path where all the videos are stored, then it splits the all the present video in parts

+new v2 - place the script in the same folder as the videos, double click on the script. it will take the video and create parts